ibm-cloud-docs/Backup/change-password.md

 {: support}
 {: ui}

 The username and password can be seen on the {{site.data.keyword.backup_notm}} instance's Overview page in the console.
-The username is in the upper-left part of the screen.
-The Portal Password is on the Overview tab.

 You can also see the username and password through the [Device list](https://cloud.ibm.com/gen1/infrastructure/devices){: external}.
 To view usernames and accounts that are associated with your Devices, click Devices > Device list, and click the Device name.
 On the left-side menu, click Passwords.
 The IBM Cloud Backup service is listed in the Software Name column as "Base Client".